freesemt/learnsaxs/README.md

   * get_detector_info
   * draw_detector_image

-to make the notebooks as concise as possible.
+to make the notebook examples as concise as possible.

 You can install the learnsaxs package using pip command as follows.